RX-M/classfiles/ssh-setup.md

 ## SSH

-### macOS/Linux -OR- Windows Command Prompt or PowerShell SSH
+### macOS/Linux -OR- Windows GitBash, Command Prompt, or PowerShell SSH

 Command line clients like a Linux shell terminal, macOS Terminal app, Windows Command Prompt or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this: